Moji-R/US.-Gun-Violence-Incidents-Analysis/README.md

 The data set that contains information about US Gun violence incidents incidents id, number killed, number injured, and among other things.

-The full details of data is available here: https://www.kaggle.com/datasets/jameslko/gun-violence-data
+The full details of data and data is available [here](https://www.kaggle.com/datasets/jameslko/gun-violence-data)

 # Tools
 For this project, python was used for analysis and some visualization and Tableau was used for visualization and presentation.